katarinabraun/H7N9_evolution_in_mammals/README.md

-# H7N9 avian influenza virus spillover infections are evolutionarily constrained by stochastic processes
+# Avian H7N9 influenza viruses are evolutionarily constrained by stochastic processes during replication and transmission in mammals

 ### Authors: